In This Hub:

 Huh?
 Why would you want to engage in stupid, obnoxious, dangerous and -- most often -- illegal behavior?

 While trends in advertising put great emphasis on unbeatable streetfighting training, it is, at best, an unrealistic fantasy and, at worst, a flat-out lie that can and will get you killed.
 If you do survive, you will find yourself in all kinds of legal and social trouble.
-In short, streetfighting is NOT what it is cracked up to be.
+In short, street-fighting is NOT what it is cracked up to be.

 Spitting Blood

-I earned the name "Animal" in the streets of Los Angeles back in the 70s and 80s.
-I ran the streets and the night during the most violent period in American history, a time of the highest murder rate ever.
-And when I grow'd up out of that, I was working high risk professions such as body guarding, bouncing and correctional institutions -- well into the late 90's.
-(It's been 12 years since I was last shot at).
+When I grow'd up out of that, I worked in high risk professions such as body guarding, bouncing and correctional institutions -- well into the late 90's.
+(It's been 13 years since I was last shot at).
 Yep, even after I had begun writing about streetfighting and survival I was still deep in the shit.
-It was my job to tell very nasty people "No."

 In short, I have stood on both sides of the law and experienced extensive amounts of violence from both perspectives.

-I want you to realize that I am 48 years old and there is NEVER a time in my life that I don't remember fighting, trying to avoid a fight, dealing with the repercussions of a fight, training to fight, waiting for violence to happen, preventing violence from happening, cleaning up the mess from violence that did happen, studying violence, researching crime and violence or teaching others how to deal with it.
+I want you to realize that I am 49 years old and there is NEVER a time in my life that I don't remember fighting, trying to avoid a fight, dealing with the repercussions of a fight, training to fight, waiting for violence to happen, preventing violence from happening, cleaning up the mess from violence that did happen, studying violence, researching crime and violence or teaching others how to deal with it.
 (1) While that doesn't make me the toughest man on the planet, it does make me a whole lot more knowledgeable about the subject than 99.999% of the internet warriors and dojo darling out there.
 There were times in my life where in one week I was involved in more violence than most so-called self-defense experts have experienced in their entire lives.

 That's why these days when some young puffed up mixed martial artist tries to tell me how prepared he is for real street fighting, I tell him "Kid, where I'm from, if you thought the guy was a threat, you reached for a weapon.
 We used empty hands to beat women."